rediscovery-io/remo-python/README.md

 <img src="https://github.com/rediscovery-io/remo-python/blob/master/img/remo_normal.png" width="200">

-# Welcome to Remo
+# Welcome to remo
 This the open source repository for remo python library.

 Remo is an open-access web-application for managing and visualising images and annotations for Computer Vision.

-Use Remo to:
+Use remo to:

 - **visualise and inspect** datasets and annotations
 - **organise and search** your images